MatthewLutz1113/ras_PLC/README.md

 CODESYS is used in a variety of industrial PLCs  ([Wago, AutomationDirect, Eaton, Wago, etc.](https://us.codesys.com/ecosystem/discover-codesys/codesys-inside/)).
 The CODESYS IDE runs exclusively on Windows, so this option is ruled out for me.

-Since I do not have access to a Windows computer (... silly me), I will be using OpenPLC to turn my Raspberry Pi into a PLC.
+Since I do not have access to a Windows computer (... silly me), I will be using OpenPLC Runtime to turn my Raspberry Pi into a PLC.
 The advantage of OpenPLC compared to CODESYS for Raspberry Pi is that the programming IDE is web-based, meaning that I can program the PLC from my Mac.
 In addition, while CODESYS is a paid platform, OpenPLC is completely free and open-source.
-The disadvantage is that OpenPLC is not built to a widespread standard like CODESYS; however, OpenPLC is still a helpful tool to learn the basics of ladder logic,
+The disadvantage is that OpenPLC Runtime is not built to a widespread standard like CODESYS; however, OpenPLC is still a helpful tool to learn the basics of ladder logic and PLC I/Os.

+# Install and Setup

+The following setup is how I got OpenPLC Runtime to turn my Raspberry Pi into a PLC!

-## Raspberry Pi Setup
+## Raspberry Pi

 Here are the following steps to start with a fresh Raspberry Pi, which includes the desktop.
 This requires the [Raspberry Pi Imager](https://www.raspberrypi.com/software/), which guides